 A British spy, James Bond (Sean Connery, The Man Who Would Be King), travels to Jamaica to investigate the disappearance of another agent and his secretary.
-During the course of his investigation he encounters a mad genius, Dr. No (Joseph Wiseman, Detective Story), who is determined to put a stop to the USA space program.
+During the course of his investigation, Bond encounters a mad genius, Dr. No (Joseph Wiseman, Detective Story), who is determined to put a stop to the USA space program.

 Reaction & Thoughts:

-Dr. No, written by Richard Maibaum, Johanna Harwood and Berkely Mather, and directed by Terence Young (Wait Until Dark), is the first Bond movie, and like most trend-setting films, this movie is economical, straightforward, and very effective.
+Dr. No is the first Bond movie, and like most trend-setting films, this movie is economical, straightforward, and very effective.
 It is a surprisingly gritty espionage tale that manages to establish the blue print for an endless series of movies that in years to come, despite the fact that this is a very British franchise, will become very much part of the American culture.

-Being the first means that this is still a work in progress.
-There is no punchy title song, no crazy gadgets, and no “Q.” We do get to see title designer Maurice Binder’s kooky work accompanied by Monty Norman’s legendary “Bond Theme” (rumors that John Barry wrote the melody have persisted, but these rumors seem unfounded).
+Being the first means that Dr. No is still a work in progress.
+There is no punchy title song, no crazy gadgets, and no “Q” (M16’s Quartermaster).
+We do get to see title designer Maurice Binder’s kooky work accompanied by Monty Norman’s legendary “Bond Theme,” for the very first time.

 Interestingly, Dr. No dares to question USA’s conflict with the Soviets right around the time of the Cuban Missile Crisis.
 Even more fascinating is how the movie almost mocks the ideals behind the Cold War — it makes a brave effort to show how ineffective American Intelligence is, a very hot topic in the post-911 world.
 These are concerns from the ’60s that are still valid today.

-The acting is great.
 Connery is excellent in the role that made him a star.
 He is dashing, charismatic and witty; he is the perfect hero.
-Connery makes us believe that he could both seduce the beautiful dames and destroy the powerful villains.
+Connery makes us believe that he can both seduce the beautiful dames and destroy the powerful villains.
 Personally, I had forgotten how mean Connery’s Bond is — he seems to enjoy killing people in cold blood!

-Wiseman is a wonderfully creepy bad guy and super-beauty Andress is still one of the best “Bond Girls” (too bad they dubbed her voice because I like her natural sultry accent).
-Jack Lord (TV’s Hawaii Five-O) is fine as Bond’s CIA counterpart Felix.
-Bernard Lee and Lois Maxwell play “M” and Miss Moneypenny respectively.
+Canadian actor Joseph Wiseman is a wonderfully creepy bad guy and super-beauty Andress is still one of the best “Bond girls” (too bad they dubbed her voice because I like her sultry accent).
+Jack Lord (TV’s Hawaii Five-O) is fine as Bond’s CIA counterpart, Felix Leiter.
+Bernard Lee (The Scapegoat) and Lois Maxwell (Stanley Kubrick’s Lolita) play “M” and Miss Moneypenny respectively.

 Conclusions & Final Thoughts: